cdaley78/Countries-angular-demo/README.md

-#Demo using AngularJS listing countires of the world.
+#Demo using AngularJS listing countries of the world.
 **Filterable by name, language, region, and landlocked.**

 Try the demo.
 [Preview on rawgit](https://rawgit.com/cdaley78/countries-angular-demo/master/index.html).